About

 1. Research Data Management

-For the last 2 years I have been working as an expert in Research Data Management (RDM).
+Since 2022, I have been working as an expert in Research Data Management (RDM).
 RDM is a keys aspect of Science and Good Scientific Practices that is often overlooked.
 Since the last years and the development of powerful Artificial Intelligence (AI) and Machine-Learning (ML) methodologies it is obvious that following a good treatment of data is key for the future of Science, see e.g., Nobel Prize of Chemistry 2024, where a key aspect was the existance of protein databases which boosted the ML interatomic potential findings that gave rise to this Nobel Prize.

 As an expert on RDM, my goal is to provide a service for the scientific community: I like to develop data models and ontologies, write down parsers and mappers for the generated data, and work on the software infrastructure behind these databases.
 In order to do that, I followed the F.A.I.R. principles, i.e., data has to be organized to be Findable, Accessible, Interoperable, and Reusable.